-In most cases, those who run away from their countries or are in fear for their safety might suffer later from posttraumatic stress, and/or might fall into deep depression.
+In most cases, those who run away from their countries or are in fear for their safety might suffer later from post-traumatic stress, and/or might fall into deep depression.
 I haven’t studied psychology, yet my basic training in dealing with refugees and runaways allows me to know that; it even allowed me to diagnose my case myself.
-My psychologist put me on anti-depressants and mood controllers for a while.
+A psychologist put me on anti-depressants and mood controllers for a while.

 My point is that Mr PhD in psychoanalysis must know that simple fact.
 Furthermore, he must know that causing more fear of the surroundings or people, might cause severe damages to the “subject”, i.e. me in this case.